yvf/rust-ldap3/LDAP-primer.md

 configuration.
 It should be obvious that sending the password should only be done over a TLS-protected connection.

+Once a client has a connection, it may issue multiple operations to the server.
+The client can do this asynchronously, that is it does not have to wait for one operation to complete before issuing another operation.
+LDAP connections are often long lived, very unlike protocols such as HTTP.

 When the client is finished, it may use the __unbind__ operation or simply drop the connection.
 The name "unbind" is slightly misleading, suggesting the opposite of "bind" while keeping the connection open; this is not the case, since unbinding shuts